 Students will be evaluated on their performance on specific tasks and duties throughout their supervised experiential learning (SEL) rotations.
-The preceptors will use evaluation forms with 5-point and 9-point scales to address the competencies and performance indicators associated with the experience.
+The preceptors will use evaluation forms with 7-point scales to address the competencies and performance indicators associated with the experience.
 The students will be provided these forms at the beginning of their SEL rotation.
-The preceptors will submit scored performance evaluation forms a minimum of twice per SEL rotation, midway and at the end.
+The preceptors will submit scored project evaluations as activities are completed and will submit performance evaluation forms a minimum of twice per SEL rotation, midway and at the end.
 The program faculty will use this data to track each student's performance in achieving the competencies.